fpetracci/rob_upperlimb_strokes/Data Analysis/README_DATA_ANALYSIS.txt

 	FPCA_Armando		- Folder containing all general fpca functions. arm_fkine 		 	- computes the forward kinematic of given Arm and angle joints.
 The output is the homogenous matrix T given at the n-th joint. arm_gen_plot 		- animates a general right arm given q.
-The parameters of the animated arm come from a chosen trial and are not editable. check_trial			- checks if there are angles in the trial that are out of bounds. correct2pi_err 		- removes the pi discontinuity of input angles. create_arms 		- given a specific trial, constructs the 10R serial robot representing a human torso-arm.
+The parameters of the animated arm come from a chosen trial and are not editable. arm_gen_movie		- generates a movie in which a general right arm does the movement with given q as input.
+It also puts in the scene a hand and a head. check_trial			- checks if there are angles in the trial that are out of bounds. correct2pi_err 		- removes the pi discontinuity of input angles. create_arms 		- given a specific trial, constructs the 10R serial robot representing a human torso-arm.